Structure versus regularity of set-valued maps in convex generalized Nash equilibrium problems in Banach spaces: Generalized finite games in Banach spaces

-The argument above makes clear how the lower semicontinuity of $\B{X}_i$ enters the proof and why it is crucial for the closedness of the best-response graph.
-While standard in abstract fixed-point theory, this assumption is rarely easy to verify in practical settings such as PDE-constrained or function space games, see \cite{bensoussan_impulse_1987,hintermuller_recent_2019,facchinei_generalized_2007,facchinei_decomposition_2011}.
-This limitation partly explains the popularity of models where the coupling constraints have the structured form \eqref{constraint_map}, for which the lower semicontinuity issue can be bypassed by exploiting properties of the Nikaido-Isoda function, as discussed next.
+Assuming lower semicontinuity of $\B{X}_i$ is crucial for the closedness of the so called graph of the best-response map.
+Fixed points of such maps characterize Nash equilibria and this is why Kakutani's theorem is central in the current existence theory for GNEPs.
+This assumption is, however, rarely easy to verify in practical settings such as PDE-constrained or function space games, see \cite{bensoussan_impulse_1987,hintermuller_recent_2019,facchinei_generalized_2007,facchinei_decomposition_2011}.
+This limitation partly explains the popularity of models where the coupling constraints have the structured form \eqref{constraint_map}, for which the lower semicontinuity issue can be bypassed by exploiting properties of the Nikaido-Isoda function.
+This shows that to a certain extent, regularity (lower semicontinuity) can be traded by structure (jointly convex games).